 garment from opening, which is why it is called a

-Below is some information about how safety-stitch seams are sewn.
-Safety-stitching is a very fast way to sew seams as seams are both sewn and overlocked in one operation.
-These machines make it possible for industry to sew garments, such as t-shirts, together in 5 minutes or less.
+Safety-stitching is a very fast way to sew seams as seams are both sewn and over-locked in one operation.
+Safety-stitch machines make it possible for industry to sew garments, such as t-shirts, together in 5 minutes or less.
 An advantage of safety-stitching is that if the seam breaks, the overcast edge will prevent the garment from opening, hence the name safety-stitch.

 Safety-stitching is a good choice when sewing bias garments because the stitching has considerable recoverable stretch.
 But safety-stitching is much more often used to produce garments that are best described as cheap.